nzaupa/nzaupa/README.md

-## Hi there 👋
+## Hello 👋

 - 👨‍🎓 I completed my Ph.D. in Automatic Control
+<!--
 - 🔭 I’m looking forward to start working on Neural Networks
-<!--
 - 🤔 I’m looking for the future
 **nzaupa/nzaupa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.